-Though it is expected that the restriction shall result in costs for MCCP manufacturers (up to €12.8 million which is the value of the affected market) possibly also affecting the number of employees of such enterprises, these are expected to be set-off at least to some degree by benefits expected for manufacturers of alternatives and subsequent increases in employment.
+Though it is expected that the restriction shall result in costs for MCCP manufacturers (up to \in 12.8 million which is the value of the affected market) possibly also affecting the number of employees of such enterprises, these are expected to be set-off at least to some degree by benefits expected for manufacturers of alternatives and subsequent increases in employment.
 This is of particular relevance for four manufacturers of MCCPs that are understood to also manufacture the alternative LCCPs.

 As for PVC manufacturers, it is unclear to what degree actual costs can be expected here.
 Though a shift is expected from PVC containing MCCPs to PVC containing alternatives to MCCPs and possibly also towards alternative polymers, a decrease in PVC manufacture is already observed and it is possible that costs related to the need to reformulate and ensure the performance of alternatives have already incurred in the past, at least for some applications, and are thus of a low magnitude.
-As for costs related to alternative materials, here it can be seen that alternatives are often costlier than MCCPs, however these costs are to be shifted to component (e.g., cables) and EEE producers and subsequently to consumers, meaning that PVC and other polymer manufacturers could see higher total revenues in the restriction scenario.
+As for costs related to alternative materials, here it can be seen that alternatives are often costlier than MCCPs, however these costs are to be shifted to component (e.g., cables) and EEE producers and subsequently to consumers.

 Regarding manufacturers of related components (e.g., cables) and EEE, KEMI (2018) estimate that the quantifiable costs associated with a restriction on the use of MCCPs accounts for \in 28.1 million per year over the first five years and \in 27 million/y thereafter.
-KEMI notes that this sum may not reflect cost elements that could not be monetised such as the cost of re-qualification and recertification of MCCP-free cables.
+KEMI notes that this estimate does not include costs of testing and other administrative costs, such as the cost of re-qualification and recertification of MCCP-free cables.